-Welcome to yet another Sportpesa Megajackpot Post-Match Analysis.
+Welcome to yet another SPORTPESA MEGAJACKPOT, POST-MATCH ANALYSIS – THE BREAKDOWN-5.
 We managed to get 7/17 correct predictions which were poor by our standards.
 There were close calls and stunning comebacks that threw some of the games off not to mention simply shocking results but in the end; we like to take on any loss as a challenge to do better.
-We may have had our poorest performance ever in the last week but this has only spurred as to dig even deeper to ensure that we bounce back in a huge way in this week’s sportpesa megajackpot.
-With that in mind, below is the breakdown of the results as well as an in depth look of our research methodology in the hopes that with each loss we all gain a lesson that could potentially set us on our way back to the Sportpesa Megajackpot Bonus once again in the coming week.
+We may have had our poorest performance ever in the last week but this has only spurred us to dig even deeper to ensure that we bounce back in a huge way in this week’s sportpesa megajackpot.
+With that in mind, below is the breakdown of the results as well as an in-depth look at our research methodology in the hopes that with each loss we all gain a lesson that could potentially set us on our way back to the Sportpesa Megajackpot Bonus once again in the coming week.

 Newcastle vs Leicester

 Newcastle’s miserable start to the season continued as goals from Jamie Vardy and Harry Maguire gave Leicester a comfortable away victory.

 In a game of few chances, striker Vardy broke the deadlock from the penalty spot on the half-hour mark after DeAndre Yedlin handled a Maguire shot.
 With England manager Gareth Southgate watching at St James’ Park, defender Maguire doubled the Foxes’ lead with a second-half header.

 Newcastle remains without a win this season, and fans made their anger known in chants aimed at owner Mike Ashley throughout the game.
 Ricardo Pereira had the first chance to open the scoring for Leicester, cleverly cutting infield before his shot – destined for the bottom corner – was pushed wide by Martin Dubravka.